TrueBlocks/trueblocks-docker/README.md

 The above process attaches (binds) the *internal-to-docker* `target` folders to the *external-on-the-host* `source` folders.
 This allows the files created internally by the docker to be visible on your host machine.

-## Running the tool

 Assuming you've completed the above instructions, start the container by running this command:

 ```[bash]
-docker compose -f docker.compose.yml -f docker.compose.local.yml up
+docker compose -f docker-compose.yml -f docker-compose.local.yml up
 ```

+### Using the API

-This will start the [TrueBlocks API server](https://trueblocks.io/api/).
+Both methods start the [TrueBlocks API server](https://trueblocks.io/api/).
 Leave this process running and open a new terminal window.

 Use `curl` to access the API through [http://localhost:8080](http://localhost:8080).
 For example, the command